 The Council itself has been impacted by the challenging economic climate through increases in the cost of supplies and services.
 The staff pay award for 2023/24 was agreed at a flat rate of £1,925 or 3.88% which equated to an increase of 6% compared to the original budget provision of 3%.
-Income from recycling material which is subject to market pricing, started to fall from the highs of late 2022.
-The rapid rise in UK Bank Base Rate also meant a sharp increase in investment income from short-term investments.
+Income from recycling material, which is subject to market pricing, started to fall from the highs of late 2022.
+The rapid rise in UK Bank Base Rate, however, did result in an increase in income from treasury management.